Anti-Turkish sentiment: Russia

 According to Stanford University history professor Robert D. Crews, Russia has been historically more tolerant towards Turkic people than any other European administrations, and many Turkic people (Volga Tatars, Bashkirs, Karachays, Nogais, Kazakhs, Chuvash, for example), most of them Muslims, were fairly treated under Tsarist Russia.
 However, not all Turkic peoples received such generous treatment, for instance, Crimean Tatars under Russian Tsarist administration were forced to leave their houses for Turkey due to Russian colonial politics in the Crimean peninsula.

 In the Soviet Union, the NKVD and the Red Army carried out ethnic cleansing during World War II through mass deportations of Turks.
 In June 1945, Vyacheslav Molotov, the Soviet minister of foreign affairs, formally demanded that Turkey surrender three provinces (Kars, Ardahan, and Artvin), and Moscow was also preparing to support Armenian claims to several other provinces.
 War against Turkey seemed possible, and Joseph Stalin wanted to drive out Turks (especially in Meskheti) who were likely to be hostile to Soviet intentions.
 The campaign is relatively poorly documented, but Soviet sources suggest that 115,000 Turks were deported, mainly to Central Asia.
 Most of them settled in Uzbekistan, but many others died along the way.

 More recently, some Turks in Russia, especially Meskhetian Turks in Krasnodar, have faced human rights violations, including deprivation of citizenship and prohibitions on employment and owning property.
 Since 2004, many Turks have left the Krasnodar region for the United States as refugees.
 They are still barred from full repatriation to Georgia.

 Vladimir Zhirinovsky claimed that "nothing will happen to the world even if the entire Turkic nation perishes".

 Uzbekistan

-While Turkey and Uzbekistan have a fair relationship for being commonly Turkic, some tensions were witnessed.
+While Turkey and Uzbekistan have a fair relationship for being commonly Turkic, some tensions were witnessed due to differences in history, as Turks are of Oghuz origin while Uzbeks are of Karluk branch.

 In 1989, 103 people died and more than 1,000 were wounded in ethnic clashes between Turks and Uzbeks.
 Some 700 houses were destroyed, and more than 90,000 Meskhetian Turks were driven out of Uzbekistan.
 Many Turks see these events as their "second deportation".
 Those who remained in Uzbekistan complained of ethnic discrimination.